WELCOME TO ELECTRICAL ENGINEERING PROGRAMME

 Learning Outcomes of the Programme

-3. Mitigate electrical engineering problems.
+3. Mitigate electrical engineering problems using simulation, experiments and field data

 Year 1